 Vietnamese eat their national dish even for breakfast because this noodle soup is versatile.
 Make the broth by sautéing onion, garlic, star anise, and cumin until fragrant, then pour water and let them simmer.
-Meanwhile, boil some noodle and put them into the bowl.
+Meanwhile, boil some noodles and put them into the bowl.

 Top with shredded chicken and vegetables of your choice, and pour the savory broth.
 This dish will warm you up for the day!

-Popular filling is cheese and sausages, but you can opt for healthier arrepa with stir fry vegetables filling.
+The popular filling is cheese and sausages, but you can opt for healthier arrepa with stir fry vegetables filling.

 The usually famous for meat Arab continent has a breakfast menu you should try before you die.
 Fuul is mashed fava beans with lemon juice, cumin, and olive oil drizzled.
 Imagine mashed potato, except healthier and with Arabic taste.
-To make fuul, simply heat up a can of fava bean, then mash them with fork.
+To make fuul, simply heat up a can of fava bean, then mash them with a fork.